How to Motivate Teenagers

 Does your teen seem completely unmotivated?
 For parents of teens, the refrains of, “Whatever,” and “I don’t care,” can become all too familiar.
-This week, Josh Shipp explains where your child’s motivation really lies—and how you can tap into it in Part 1 of “How to Motivate Teenagers.”
+In this interview, Josh Shipp explains where your child’s motivation really lies—and how you can tap into it.

 EP: Josh, what should parents do when their child seems to be unmotivated?